fesdias/vtex-poc-agent-catalog/README.md

 1. **Review in VTEX Admin**
    - Check imported products in Catalog → Products
    - Verify category hierarchy is correct
-   - Review specification fields and values
+   - Review SKU prices and inventory levels

 2. **Verify Images**
-   - Check that images are loading correctly
+   - Check that images are loading correctly from GitHub
    - Verify image quality and order
+   - Ensure main images are set correctly

 3. **Adjust as Needed**
-   - Modify specification groups if needed
-   - Update product descriptions
+   - Update product descriptions if needed
+   - Adjust pricing rules
-   - Set inventory levels
+   - Modify inventory levels per warehouse
-   - Configure pricing rules
+   - Configure additional product attributes

 4. **Bulk Import Remaining Products**
    - Run the agent again with 'all' products
    - Or use the state files to resume from where you left off
+   - Use `import_to_vtex.py` for faster re-imports

+5. **Image Enrichment (if needed)**
+   - If images weren't associated during execution, use `run_image_agent.py`
+   - This script processes images separately and associates them with existing SKUs